foysalhossain12/-Linux-Privilege-Escalation/README.md

 #### ⏰The /etc/passwd file contains information about user accounts.
 It is world-readable, but usually only writable by the root user.
 Historically, the /etc/passwd file contained user password hashes, and some versions of Linux will still allow password hashes to be stored there.

-Note that the /etc/passwd file is world-writable:
+Note : that the /etc/passwd file is world-writable

-At first check permission of /etc/passwd file using :
+At first check permission of /etc/passwd file using

      ls -l /etc/passwd